Fairy Castles, Spiny Hedge Cactus, Peruvian Apple

 Most cactus I buy from Wal-Mart are small, but this one measured 6 1/8″ tall x 3 1/2″ wide.

 This plant was unlabeled, so instead of trying to figure out what it was, I put photos on a Facebook group for suggestions.
 One of the members said it was Cereus hildmannianus subsp. uruguayanus and the common name was Fairy Castles.
-I checked the name out and believed that was correct.
-Upon further research when I was updating this page on April 15, 2018, I found something different…
+I checked the name out and believe that is correct.

 Origin (species/subspecies): Northeast Argentina, south Brazil, and Uruguay, etc.